-Now, the challenge is to figure out how to get "old beater" home to Huntsville.
+Now, the challenge is to figure out whether or not it's road-worthy and how exactly to get "old beater" home to Huntsville.
 The Bacon Brothers make a deal to leave the truck there for a week or two to decide how to approach transporting their new baby.
 Then, after taking bids on transporting, the guys realize that they have blown their budget on the purchase and if they pay to tow it, they don't have money to buy food to sell when they do get it home.
-After some discussion, Josh's dad agrees to tag along over to Atlanta and follow Josh home in "old beater."
-After a long and slow drive full of rattles, bangs, creaks, squeals, and steadily dimming headlights due to a faulty alternator...
-Josh pulls up in their new "old beater," beaming with pride, right as the battery goes completely dead.
+After a week of discussion and optimistic persuasion, Josh's dad reluctantly agrees to tag along over to Atlanta and follow Josh home in "old beater."
+After a long slow drive full of constant rattles, bangs, creaks, squeals from the engine belts, and steadily dimming headlights due to a faulty alternator...
+Josh pulls up in "old beater," beaming with pride, right as the battery goes completely dead and the truck dies with a sputter right in the middle of the parking lot.
 Now it's time to get to work.

-It's now the middle of winter and they need to be ready for spring.
+Now, it's time for the graphic wrap and after getting quotes from every sign shop in town, they realize that they can't afford this either.
+They convince themselves that it's a must, "But, the full color wrap is what gives a truck it's credibility and personality and we absolutely can't go without it!"
+They decide to do it themselves, which seems simple enough, especially since neither of the two had ever done it...
 They cant afford to have the truck wrapped, nor do they have a facility large enough to do it.
 Last minute, in steps another friend, owners of the largely famous Chuckwagon BBQ offer up some space in their warehouse for the boys to use and tackle their feat.
 The wrap gets printed by the lowest bidder and they get to work on this impossibly difficult task.
 After a few reprints & what seems like 2 months of working until 3 am, the wrap is finally complete.
-To this day, Keith still asks "Do you know why it costs so much to have a vehicle wrapped?"
+To this day, Keith still jokingly asks "Do you know why it costs so much to have a vehicle wrapped?"
 His reply,"Because it's worth every single penny!"

 Luckily, the truck was invited back to the next rally, but they realized they needed help.
 Help once again came in the form of a friend.
-Sammy, the owner of the nightclub they still spun records at, showed up at the last moment and got a brief rundown on how the iPad POS credit card system worked, all while staring down a line of what seemed like 5000 hungry people.
-The boys asked themselves aloud if they had any idea what they were doing.
+Sammy, the owner of the nightclub they were still djing at, showed up at the last moment and got a brief rundown on how the iPad POS credit card system worked, all while staring down a line of what seemed like 5000 hungry people.
+They asked aloud if everyone knew what they were doing.
 All replied with a resounding "NO!"
 Then, after downing a few bottled waters, they opened the window to the hot June sun.
-After a whirlwind of 45 minute ticket times, orders full of errors, piles of paper tickets at their feet, food scraps on all surfaces, and dehydrated exhaustion; Keith & Josh realized that this was the hardest money they had ever earned in their lives and wondered if it was worth it.
-After the chaos wound down and their heart rates decreased, they realized how rewarding it all felt.
-The love and enthusiasm from the customers, the votes of confidence from their friends and colleagues, and the positive feedback made it all worthwhile and they decided that this was their new path, however stressful it may be.
+After a whirlwind of 45 minute ticket times, orders full of errors, layers of paper tickets at their feet, food scraps on all surfaces, and dehydrated exhaustion; they realized that this was the hardest money they had ever earned in their lives and wondered if it was worth it.
+After the chaos wound down and heart rates decreased, they realized how rewarding it all felt.
+The love and enthusiasm from the customers, the votes of confidence from their friends and colleagues who stopped by to show support, and the positive feedback made it all worthwhile.
+They decided that this was definitely their new path, however stressful it may be.

 After 4 summers and basically very little money in their pockets, the boys are still at it and "old beater" is still on the road.
-Truck number 2 is in the plans and hopefully, one day, a restaurant is in the cards.
-The story of I ❤️ Bacon is still being written, chapter by chapter.
-Stay tuned for what's next!
+Truck number 2 has opened in Birmingham and a brick & mortar restaurant exists in Cullman, AL in Mae's Food Hall.
+Who knows what else is in the cards as the company grows!?